 The Business Backer

-Borrowing From Lenders That Report to Credit Bureaus
+Improving Creditworthiness With Lenders That Report to Credit Bureaus

 Working with lenders that report to credit bureaus and demonstrating stellar borrowing behaviors is one of the best ways to improve your business’s creditworthiness.
-The information will be incorporated into your payment history and therefore, reflected in your business credit scores.
+The information will be incorporated into your payment history and, therefore, reflected in your business credit scores.